korngsamnang/hello-typescript/readme.md

-## Learning Typescript for Beginners
+# Learning Typescript for Beginners😊

 This repo gives you a basic understanding of Typescript and how to use it in your projects.
 It likes a roadmap for you to learn Typescript.